oddbird/css-sandbox/src/sass/color-spaces/proposal.md

   * If any of `lightness`, `a`, or `b` is a number with a unit other than `%`, throw an error.

-    > Percent-converting would be inappropriate here, since the channels should
-    > not be clamped to the percentage range.

   * If `lightness` is a number less than `0`, set `lightness` to `0%`.